-1. The General Contractor is responsible for safekeeping of all drawings, project manual and other project information.
-This

-- information shall be shared only with those with a specific need to accomplish the project. - 2.
-These security documents shall not be removed or transmitted from the project site without the written approval of Contracting Officer. - 3.
+- The Contractor is responsible for safekeeping of all drawings, project manual and other project information.
+This information shall be shared only with those with a specific need to accomplish the project. - 2.
 All paper waste or electronic media such as CD's and diskettes shall be shredded and destroyed in a manner acceptable to the VA.

-1.8 OPERATIONS AND STORAGE AREAS
+1.6 OPERATIONS AND STORAGE AREAS

 - A. The Contractor shall confine all operations (including storage of materials) on Government premises to areas authorized or approved by the Contracting Officer.
-The Contractor shall hold and save the Government, its officers and agents, free and harmless from liability of any nature occasioned by the Contractor's performance. - B. The Contractor shall, under regulations prescribed by the Contracting Officer, use only established roadways, or use temporary roadways constructed by the Contractor when and as authorized by the Contracting Officer.
+The Contractor shall hold and save the Government, its officers and agents, free and harmless from liability of any nature occasioned by the Contractor's performance. - B. Temporary buildings (e.g., storage sheds, shops, offices) and utilities may be erected by the Contractor only with the approval of the Contracting Officer and shall be built with labor and materials furnished by the Contractor without expense to the Government.
+The temporary buildings and utilities shall remain the property of the Contractor and shall be removed by the Contractor at its expense upon completion of the work.
+With the written consent of the Contracting Officer, the buildings and utilities may be abandoned and need not be removed.

+- C. The Contractor shall, under regulations prescribed by the Contracting Officer, use only established roadways, or use temporary roadways constructed by the Contractor when and as authorized by the Contracting Officer.
 When materials are transported in prosecuting the work, vehicles shall not be loaded beyond the loading capacity recommended by the manufacturer of the vehicle or prescribed by any Federal, State, or local law or regulation.
 When it is necessary to cross curbs or sidewalks, the Contractor shall protect them from damage.
-The Contractor shall repair or pay for the repair of any damaged curbs, sidewalks, or roads.
+The Contractor shall repair or pay for the repair of any damaged curbs, sidewalks, or roads. - D. Working space and space available for storing materials shall be as determined by the Project Engineer. - E. Workmen are subject to rules of Medical Center applicable to their conduct.